fabianmartins/alienattack.workshop/README.md

 The config file for the downloaded application is invalid.

 ##### [Solution guidance]
-Open the file `resources/js/awsconfig.js` and change it to have the following format
+On your **local machine**, where you cloned the application, open the file `resources/js/awsconfig.js` and change it to have the following format

 ~~~
 const DEBUG = true;